 Solution 2: Storing which treatment was assigned to an application

-If you can store this state somewhere in a cookie or database you can configure the split once and not worry about changing date matchers with each change.
+If you can store this state somewhere in a cookie or database you can configure the feature flag once and not worry about changing date matchers with each change.

 In this example, application_seen is the attribute to pass when calling getTreatment to tell Split if an applicant was already given a treatment.
 The value can be null or empty for first time applications without causing errors.
 Here’s how you’d make the call in Java: